w3f/polkadot-wiki/docs/learn/learn-staking.md

 If you want to become a nominator, see [this](../learn/learn-nominator.md) guide.
 If you are a beginner and would like to securely stake your tokens using the Polkadot-JS UI, refer to [this](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-) support article.
-{{ kusama: The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama. :kusama }}
+The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama.

 :::info Polkadot Staking Dashboard